dmmagdal/Huggingface_Examples/InPainting_StableDiffusion/README.md

    - `strength` Optional[float], conceptually, indicates how much to transform the reference `init_image`.
 Must be between 0 and 1. `init_image` will be used as a starting point, adding more noise to it the larger the `strength`.
 The number of denoising steps depends on the amount of noise initially added.
 When `strength` is 1, added noise will be maximum and the denoising process will run for the full number of iterations specified in `num_inference_steps`.
 A value of 1, therefore, essentially ignores `init_image`.
 Default is 0.8.
    - `num_inference_steps`: Optional[int], the number of denoising steps.
 More denoising steps usually lead to higher quality image at the expense of slower inference.
 Default is 50.
    - `guidance_scale`: Optional[float], guidance scale as defined in [Classifier-Free Diffusion Guidance](https://arxiv.org/abs/2207.12598). `guidance_scale` is defined as `w` of equation 2. of [Imagen Paper](https://arxiv.org/pdf/2205.11487.pdf).
 Guidance scale is enabled by setting `guidance_scale > 1`.
 Higher guidance scale encourages to generate images that are closely linked to the text `prompt`, usually at the expense of lower image quality.
 Default is 7.5.
+   - Upon upgrading the `diffuers` module to `diffusers==0.9.0`, the model checkpoint for Stable Diffusion (v1.4) uses a legacy implementation of StableDiffusionInpaintPipeline (and its variations).
+This legacy implementation will be deprecated/removed in `diffusers>=1.0.0`

 ### Resources: